weaviate/weaviate-io/developers/weaviate/model-providers/cohere/embeddings.md

 ### Vector (near text) search

-When you perform a [vector search](../../search/similarity.md#search-with-text), Weaviate converts the text query into an embedding using the specified model and performs a vector search to return the most similar objects from the database.
+When you perform a [vector search](../../search/similarity.md#search-with-text), Weaviate converts the text query into an embedding using the specified model and returns the most similar objects from the database.

 The query below returns the `n` most similar objects from the database, set by `limit`.